scicloj/notespace-sicmutils-example/README.md

 ## Usage

 Follows the instruction at [the doulbe pendulum example code](./src/notespace_sicmutils_example/double_pendulum.clj)'s comment block.
 You can see it [rendered as static html](https://scicloj.github.io/notespace-sicmutils-example/docs/notespace-sicmutils-example/double-pendulum).

+See also a more recent version of it: [Exercise 1.44](./src/notespace_sicmutils_example/ex1_44.clj), rendered [here](https://scicloj.github.io/notespace-sicmutils-example/docs/notespace-sicmutils-example/ex1-44/).

 ## License